 High Growth/Mature Growth

-At this phase, a freelance financial consultant can assist in refocusing its strategic priorities on making the company profitable.
+At this phase, a freelance financial consultant with industry experience can assist in refocusing its strategic priorities on making the company profitable.
 This may involve assessing the growth and profitability potential of each product line and/or market niche or perform an ROIC analysis for substantial capital expenditure projects.

 The following case study provides such an example: